F286/TowerDefence/README.md

 # Core Framework

-This is the Core Framework that has evolved as I have developed Unity apps.
-Major features include:
+This is the approach that has evolved over the creation of several apps professionally.
+Areas include:

 - Trigger Action System
 - Folder Structure split based on modules of functionality, to allow scaling to multiple apps.